telerik/xamarin-forms-docs/nativecontrols/android/chart/series/chart-series-doughnut.md

 ---
 title: DoughnutSeries
-page_title: DoughnutSeries | RadChartView | Telerik UI for Android Documentation
+page_title: DoughnutSeries | RadChartView | Telerik UI for Xamarin.Android Documentation
 description: A page desribing the DoughnutSeries in RadChartView for Android.
 This article explains the most important things you need to know before using DoughnutSeries.
 slug: chart-series-doughnut
 tags: radchartview, doughnutseries, doughnut, chart